-Instructors: Reinaldo Michelena (SeisPetro Geoconsulting, United States), Chris Zahm (UT Austin, United States), James Gilman (iReservoir, United States) NEW 💦
+Instructors: Reinaldo Michelena (SeisPetro Geoconsulting, United States), Chris Zahm (UT Austin, United States), James Gilman (iReservoir, United States) Language: English

-Language: English

-Level: Intermediate

-Duration and Online: 4 live sessions of 4 hours CPD Points: 8

-formats: Classroom: 2 days CPD Points: 10

 Flow models have the purpose of explaining and forecasting reservoir performance that can help plan the development and exploitation of the resource.
 This class explains the steps needed to build fractured reservoir models using sound stratigraphic and structural frameworks, calibrated 3D seismic attributes, and geomechanical information.
 Models and concepts are examined in the context of how they impact fluid flow, reservoir simulation results, field production, and forecast in conventional and unconventional reservoirs.
 This 2-day course presents workflows along with conceptual and spreadsheet-based exercises to solidify concepts.
 The course provides in-depth presentations and discussions of the models presented.